sciZer0/newdiscoveries/a/README.md

 This formula above is absolutely wrong and this is explained in Discovery #1.

->ATTENTION: In my opinion, the "Official" Formula of Energy is absolutely wrong.
+>ATTENTION: In my opinion, the "Official" Formula of Work and the "Official" Formula of Energy are absolutely wrong.

 As we can see: